DataDog/documentation/content/en/tracing/trace_ingestion/ingestion_controls.md

 **Note:** If you are seeing numbers below 100% for Ingestion Rate, ensure you are using Agent 6.19+ or 7.19+ as these versions increased the default rate.

-In Datadog, on the ['Ingestion Controls' tab][1], you can see the following information:
+In Datadog, on the [Ingestion Control page][1], you can see the following information:

 Root Service
 : The name of each service instrumented and sending traces to Datadog.